 On the Fifth Day of a Crafty Christmas…

 Whenever I find a good way to use up some of my fabric scraps, I’m a happy camper!
 This Christmas Tree Banner was made entirely from scraps of fabric and felt I had on hand.
 I love how it turned out!
-Makes me think I should dig around my scrap bins way more often!
+It makes me think I should dig around my scrap bins way more often!

 I turned my raggedy pile of scraps into this beautiful Christmas tree banner!
 I love all the different textures and patterns in varying shades of green.
 As I learned years ago as a child, while searching for the perfect Christmas tree to cut down with my family – no two trees are the same!
 This is true with my tree banner – each tree is unique using a different combination of green fabric scraps.
 They even have different brown wool trunks!